Amayomiee/Data-Projects/Project4-Folder/README.md

 **Analytics and Measures:**
 - Devised several analytical measures (Total transactions, All returns, Total cost, etc.) using DAX to provide a multi-dimensional view of business operations.
 - Applied time intelligence functions to analyze performance metrics over varying periods.
-- Evaluated running totals and moving averages, crucial for understanding sales momentum and inventory demands.
+- Evaluated running totals and moving averages, important for understanding sales momentum and inventory demands.

 **Interactive Reporting and Visualizations:**
 - Constructed an interactive Power BI dashboard covering key performance indicators.
-- Incorporated slicers, drill-downs, and cross-filtering functionality, allowing users to interact with data dynamically.
+- Incorporated slicers, drill-downs, and cross-filtering functionalities, allowing users to interact with data.
-- Utilized charts, maps, and gauges for geographical sales and returns representation as well as revenue and transaction comparisons.
+- Employed charts, maps, and gauges for geographical sales and returns representation as well as revenue and transaction comparisons.

 ## Repository Content
 - `111 - Maven-Market-CSV-Files.Zip/`: Folder containing all raw CSV files.